Helpful Ways to Support Your Partner With Depression

 Avoid Accusatory Statements

 Those living with depression come from a variety of socioeconomic backgrounds, and many individuals who are successful by conventional standards still despair from their experience with depression.
-Suggesting that your partner lacks the authority to feel depressed is an insensitive and unloving way to treat your partner.
+Suggesting that your partner or family lacks the authority to feel depressed is an insensitive and unloving way to treat your partner.

 Don’t Ask If Your Partner Is Okay